Skip to main content

 1. Search — The agent calls the Skill search tool to find Skills relevant to the user’s request.

-2. Details — For a chosen Skill, the agent retrieves the name, description, instructions, and automation wiring.
+2. Details — For a chosen Skill, the agent retrieves the name, description, instructions, and configured tools.

 Operational Notes